Guide on public national holidays in Croatia

 |Victory and Homeland Thanksgiving Day||Dan pobjede i domovinske zahvalnosti||August 5|

 |All Saints Day||Dan svih svetih||November 1|

-Some cities in Croatia such as Split and Dubrovnik celebrate their own holidays, in addition to the public ones, that celebrate patron saints or other milestones in their history.
+Some cities in Croatia, such as Split and Dubrovnik, celebrate their own holidays, in addition to the public ones, celebrating patron saints or other milestones in their history.

 - Day of Remembrance of Missing Persons

 - Remembering War of Independence Victims and Vukovar and Škabrnja

 - Unification of Međimurje and International Recognition